 - TENS units or electrical muscle stimulation – These treatments can help relieve pain and loosen up the muscles around the SI joint that are also contributing to the problem.

 It’s always best to have a healthcare provider examine you to determine if your low back pain is from SI joint dysfunction or something else.
-A good chiropractor would be the best provider to see, but you can also consult a physical therapist (still a good provider to see) or a medical doctor (doesn’t spend as much time diagnosing SI Joint dysfunction.)
+A chiropractor would be the best provider to see, but you can also consult a physical therapist (still a good provider to see) or a medical doctor (doesn’t spend as much time diagnosing SI Joint dysfunction.)

 Are you someone who likes to see research to support health claims?
 Me too!
 I like to make recommendations and know they’re good ones.
-See this study which emphasizes that manipulation is the most effective approach for relieving SI joint pain.
+See this study which emphasizes that manipulation (chiropractic adjustment) is the most effective approach for relieving SI joint pain.

 Dr. Jason Williams DC is a chiropractic physician practicing at AccessHealth Chiropractic in Cary, NC.
 He treats neuromusculoskeletal pain and injuries using chiropractic manipulation, dry needling, acupuncture, rehab exercise strategies, and other supportive therapies.
 Primary areas of focus include back pain, neck pain, muscular pain, extremity pain, and orthopedic injuries.
 Dr. Williams is experienced in treating athletes, especially those in the CrossFit, Brazilian Jiu-Jitsu, Muay Thai, and MMA community.